TyberiusPrime/uv2nix_hammer_overrides/README.md

 # uv2nix_hammer_overrides

-(uv2nix)[https://github.com/adisbladis/uv2nix] does not contain an override collection by design.
+[uv2nix](https://github.com/adisbladis/uv2nix) does not contain an override collection by design.

-The [uv2nix_hammer)[https://github.com/TyberiusPrime/uv2nix_hammer] is a tool to automatically generate such overrides on demand.
+The [uv2nix_hammer](https://github.com/TyberiusPrime/uv2nix_hammer) is a tool to automatically generate such overrides on demand.

-These overrides are then collected in this repository so that downstream users can easily use uv2nix for the most common python packages.
+These overrides are then collected in [this repository](https://github.com/TyberiusPrime/uv2nix_hammer_overrides) so that downstream users can easily use uv2nix for the most common python packages.

+Current state (2024-09-18): I have done a sweep through the 15.6k 'most important' python packages, prefering wheels.
+About 13.4k build, another 1000 have ended up on the [exclusion list](https://github.com/TyberiusPrime/uv2nix_hammer_overrides/blob/main/todo/excluded.toml) for various reasons, and the remaining ~800 are in limbo.

+Poetry2nix might also benefit from these overrides, there's an example how to use them below.

 Usage: